SDS-PAGE: Molecular mass determination

 For a more accurate determination of the molecular weight, the relative migration distances of the individual protein bands are measured in the separating gel.
 The measurements are usually performed in triplicate for increased accuracy.
-The relative mobility (called Rf value or Rm value) is the quotient of the distance of the band of the protein and the distance of the buffer front.
-The distances of the bands and the buffer front are each measured from the beginning of the separation gel.
-The distance of the buffer front roughly corresponds to the distance of the bromophenol blue contained in the sample buffer.
-The relative distances of the proteins of the size marker are plotted semi-logarithmically against their known molecular weights.
+The relative mobility (called Rf value or Rm value) is defined as the distance migrated by the protein band divided by the distance migrated by the buffer front.
+The distances are each measured from the beginning of the separation gel.
+The migration of the buffer front roughly corresponds to the migration of the dye contained in the sample buffer.
+The Rf's of the size marker are plotted semi-logarithmically against their known molecular weights.
 By comparison with the linear part of the generated graph or by a regression analysis, the molecular weight of an unknown protein can be determined by its relative mobility.

-Bands of proteins with glycosylations can be blurred.
-Proteins with many basic amino acids (e. g. histones) can lead to an overestimation of the molecular weight or even not migrate into the gel at all, because they move slower in the electrophoresis due to the positive charges or even to the opposite direction.
-Accordingly, many acidic amino acids can lead to accelerated migration of a protein and an underestimation of its molecular mass.
+Bands of proteins with glycosylations can be blurred, as glycosylation is often heterogenous.
+Proteins with many basic amino acids (e.g. histones) can lead to an overestimation of the molecular weight or even not migrate into the gel at all, because they move slower in the electrophoresis due to the positive charges or even to the opposite direction.
+On the other hand, many acidic amino acids can lead to accelerated migration of a protein and an underestimation of its molecular mass.